 All pupils in Reception, Year 1 and Year 2 are given a free school meal which are prepared freshly on site each day.
 Schools are legally required to provide meals that comply with the School Food Standards.
 These standards are intended to ensure that children get the nutrition they need across the whole school day and govern all food and drink on offer within the school.
-We work closely with parents to cater for any pupils with special dietary needs.
+We work closely with parents to Widewell Primary Academy Prospectus 2019-20 cater for any pupils with special dietary needs.
 Menus are supplied to parents in advance so that meals can be pre-ordered; parents can choose not to take-up a school lunch for their child, in which case children should bring a healthy packed lunch into school.
-Any packed lunches brought in to school should be healthy in content and we ask parents not to include sweets, chocolate, crisps or fizzy drinks.
+Any packed lunches brought in to school should be healthy in content and children are not allowed sweets, chocolate bars, crisps or fizzy drinks.
+Packed lunches should contain at least one piece of fruit and children may have a small sweet treat eg a chocolate biscuit.